onenaut/OneNaut/README.md

 Its code is 70% less than other bots and mainly recalled codes which makes it stable, faster and reliable Join support server and `on.help` to begin.

+Link to Join my server & to contact.
 [Support Server](https://discord.gg/FDA7afBd6w)

 ### If you want Command Handler which has handled permissions and ready-to-add commands will cost you `15$`